A homeless man's 911 call led police to store where Alton Sterling shot, official says

 Sterling was known as the “CD man,” a laid-back guy who would sell tunes and DVDs outside the convenience store where he was shot, according to local media.

 “Alton was a respected man.
 He was beloved in the community.
-He did not deserve the treatment and this excessive force that was exerted on him by the police department,” Jordan, the Sterling family attorney, told CNN.
+He did not deserve the treatment and this excessive force that was exerted on him by the police department,” Jordan, his attorney, told CNN.

-“Just five minutes before (the shooting),” Muflahi said, “he walked into the store getting something to drink, joking around, (and we were) calling each other names.”
+“Just five minutes before,” Muflahi said, “he walked into the store getting something to drink, joking around, (and we were) calling each other names.”

 In 2009, he was charged with carrying a weapon (a firearm) while in possession of a controlled substance (marijuana).
 He pleaded guilty two years later and was sentenced to five years in prison, with credit for time served and a recommendation of work release and drug treatment.